 Over the years, I have made many budgeting mistakes.
 In this post, I will try to list a few of the big mistakes I have made.
 I am talking here about mistakes in the way I did my budget.
-And also spending mistakes.
-Some of the mistakes are not a big deal but some of the others made me spend too much.
+And I will also talk about spending mistakes.
+Some of the mistakes are not a big deal.
+But some of the others made me spend too much.
 Overall, I would be much better off if I had known this a few years ago.

 Find out how I fixed my budgeting mistakes.
-I have learned a lot from my budgeting mistakes and I hope you can learn a lot from them too!
+I have learned a lot from my budgeting mistakes, and I hope you can learn a lot from them too!
 The idea is, of course, to avoid them now that you of them!

 I just finished reading I Will Teach You To Be Rich, by Ramit Sethi.
 This book will give you a lot of advice on how to improve your finances.
 It may not make you a millionaire.
 But it is a great book, full of helpful recommendations on how to improve your finances!

 It is time for another monthly update!
 After a good December 2017, the new year is up to a great start in January 2018 with yet another very good month :) I am really starting to get a hold of my finances.

 I have tried to not set goals that are too high but still strive for better than this year.
 Since it is the first year I am setting goals like this, I do not want to be over-optimistic.
 This is my first attempt at setting yearly goals, so maybe I will add new goals during the year, but I will not remove any goal nor downsize any goal.

 Now that we started in 2018, it is time for the last monthly update of 2017.
 After a rather poor November 2017, December 2017 is significantly better.
 I have been able to keep my spendings lower than usual.
 It was not a very eventful month.
 Except of course for the usual Christmas celebrations.
 I always spend Christmas with my family and it was great :)